Schenn/Peas/ReadMe.txt

 					- columns: array of column names

 			WHERE
 				takes associate array of arguments
-					- where: associative array of arguments as below, comparisonMethod is trimmed and converted to lowercase so you can type it how you prefer column=>value
+					comparisonMethod is trimmed and converted to lowercase so you can type it how you prefer column=>value
 							- "column = :column"